The RMC Asks For Your Cooperation

 The weather forecast is posted every morning, at 7:00 am, at Gray Knob cabin.

-The Randolph Mountain Club is a diverse organization, committed to equal opportunity in employment and program delivery.
-The Randolph Mountain Club prohibits discrimination on the basis of race, color, national origin, sex, religion, age, disability, political affiliation and familial status.
+The RMC is a diverse organization, committed to equal opportunity in its programs, activities, and employment.
+This prohibits discrimination on the basis of race, color, national origin, sex, religion, age, political affiliation, disability, sexual orientation and familial status.

 ON BEHALF OF THE RMC AND ITS GUESTS, THANK YOU FOR YOUR COOPERATION AND SUPPORT!